 Click here for my current academic CV.

-Mols Sauter is a Vanier Scholar and PhD candidate in Communication Studies at McGill University in Montreal, QC, researching the evolution of the “innovation economy” in the US and Canada.
+M.R.
+Sauter is a Vanier Scholar and PhD candidate in Communication Studies at McGill University in Montreal, QC, researching the history of venture capital and the ‘innovation economy’ in the US and Canada.
 They are the author of The Coming Swarm: DDoS Actions, Hacktivism, and Civil Disobedience on the Internet.
 They received their PhD from the Department of Art History and Communication Studies at McGill University in 2020, and they hold a masters degree in Comparative Media Studies from MIT, and have held research fellowships at the Berkman-Klein Center for Internet and Society, and New America.

 If you’re looking for high res headshots that aren’t cartoons, you can find those here.